-Taking its title from one of his earliest films, director David Cronenberg's long-awaited return to the director's chair is also a revival of the body horror shocks with which he established himself with films like Scanners, Videodrome, and The Fly.
-Viggo Mortensen, Léa Seydoux, and Kristen Stewart star in the story of a future society in which humanity’s evolution leads to art performances showcasing the morphing of the body itself.
-Judging by the trailer that recently dropped, audiences are in for a very wild ride.
+Director David Cronenberg's long-awaited return to the director's chair is also a revival of the body horror genre that he birthed with films like Scanners, Videodrome, and The Fly.
+Viggo Mortensen, Léa Seydoux, and Kristen Stewart star in a saga about performance art and the metamorphosis of human organs.
+"At this critical junction in human history, one wonders — can the human body evolve to solve problems we have created?"
+Cronenberg says of the film.

 Watch It: In theaters on June 2

-Already known to horror fans for 30 Days of Night and Hard Candy, director David Slade returns to the big screen with this adaptation of Norman Partridge's horror fantasy novel.
-In a quaint Midwestern town, an annual tradition finds the more unruly boys ganging together to fight a spectral attacker known as Sawtooth Jack who rises up out of the cornfields.
-This time, the latest boys are undertaking a particularly intense rite of passage as they grow to manhood, one that will have them not only dealing with a supernatural foe but confronting the demons within themselves as well.
+Best known to horror fans for 30 Days of Night and Hard Candy, director David Slade returns to the big screen with this adaptation of Norman Partridge's award-winning horror fantasy novel.
+In a quaint Midwestern town, an annual tradition finds the more unruly boys ganging together to fight a spectral attacker known as Sawtooth Jack.
+This time, the boys aren't just dealing with a supernatural foe but confronting the demons within themselves.